Get involved

 “It takes a really special person to be a paramedic and I will always be grateful that they were there to care for me at my weakest moment.
 For me it's important to pay it forward.
 I know my donation will help save lives and provide care for someone else's child, parent or grandparent.
 It might only be small, but it's given with enormous gratitude."

-Each year we must fundraise around $7million from the community to bridge the gap between funding from Government and the cost of keeping services free of charge to anyone in need.
+Each year we must fundraise around $8.5 million from the community to bridge the gap between funding from Government and the cost of keeping services free of charge to anyone in need.

-This is no easy task and we are humbled by the generosity and commitment of people like you, who share the belief in keeping the free in Wellington Free Ambulance.
+This is no easy task, and we're humbled by the generosity and commitment of people like you, who share the belief in keeping the free in Wellington Free Ambulance.

-The vital funds we receive from gifts in Wills help Wellington Free Ambulance buy life saving equipment for our ambulances and rescue vehicles, train our people to the highest standards, all ensuring we are able to respond when people need us.
+The vital funds we receive from gifts in Wills help Wellington Free Ambulance buy lifesaving equipment for our ambulances and rescue vehicles, and train our people to the highest standards, all ensuring we're able to respond when people need us.

 How to leave a gift in your Will